 - Do you match your written materials?
 In other words, is there synergy between your application and your actual persona?

 - Are you a good fit for the program?
 Will you thrive in that particular institution’s academic environment?
 Are you ready to handle the academic demands in a post-bac program?

 - What will you contribute to the program?
 Will your personal traits and attributes make you a welcome addition to the program?

 - Is your enthusiasm—for both the program and for a career in medicine—palpable?

-- Will you be a collegial student and help foster a positive learning community?
+- Will you help foster a positive learning community?

 - Can you handle the rigor of medical school?

 - What have you done to have a realistic view of the medical profession?
 How have you tested, explored, and confirmed your interest in medicine?